AgentCraftt/template_coding/README.md

 ├── evaluate.py               # Evaluation script
 └── pyproject.toml            # Project dependencies
 ```
-## Assignment Requirements

 ### What You Need to Do

-**Implement the `run_agent` function in `src/coding_agent/agent.py`**
+- **Implement the `run_agent` function in `src/coding_agent/agent.py`**

-Your agent should:
-- Accept an `LLM` instance and a coding problem question
+- Feel free to add file/classes/functions as needed within the `coding_agent` package.
+- Feel free to add any dependencies use `uv`.
+- Feel free to add tools in `coding_agent/tools/` if needed.
-- Use the LLM to generate a solution
+- Use the provided LLM interface and code execution tool to build your agent.
-- Return valid Python code (as a string) that solves the problem
-- Handle edge cases and errors appropriately
-- Stay within the cost budget (controlled by `llm.max_cost`)

 ### What You Cannot Modify